-The ability to maintain confidentiality and professional boundaries
+Respect for confidentiality and professional boundaries

-Confidentiality issues need to be strictly observed in your role.
+Confidentiality issues need to be strictly observed.
 Only in exceptional circumstances should anything that is discussed in client sessions be passed on to third parties other than the counsellor's clinical supervisor.
 You will also need to be aware of, and keep up to date with, the ethical and legal responsibilities you have towards your clients.
-In terms of professional boundaries Ammanda believes that clients should be supported to come to their own decisions and conclusions without being influenced by their counsellor's views.
+In terms of professional boundaries, clients should be supported to come to their own decisions and conclusions without being influenced by their counsellor's views.

 Resilience, patience and humility

 The work of a counsellor can be very intense and demanding.
-'You need to develop sufficient emotional robustness and a capacity for self-care and a willingness to recognise your own limitations,' adds Gerry.
+You'll support clients through emotional issues on a daily basis, which can lead to burnout if you let stress, performance pressure and overwork build up.
+You need to develop sufficient emotional robustness and a capacity for self-care, as well as a willingness to recognise your own limitations.

 A genuine interest in others

-The British Association of Counselling and Psychotherapy (BACP) recommend a three-step process to qualification, which involves an introductory course to counselling and gaining a certificate and diploma.
-For more information visit BACP - Career in counselling.
+The British Association for Counselling and Psychotherapy (BACP) recommend a three-step process to qualification, which involves an introductory course to counselling and gaining a certificate and diploma.
+For more information, visit BACP - Career in counselling.